JuliaData/CSV.jl/README.md

 ## Project Status

-The package is tested against Julia `1.0`, `1.1` and nightly on Linux, OS X, and Windows.
+The package is tested against Julia `1.0`, current stable release, and nightly on Linux, OS X, and Windows.

 ## Contributing and Questions